webpack-contrib/install-webpack-plugin/README.md

 **Type:** `Array`

-Custom arguments to use with package manager.
+Provide custom arguments to use with package manager.

 ```js
 plugins: [